A Winning Play For Oil And Gas

 Trust and confidence come from the numbers, but it’s team spirit that makes it fun to drive home the winning play.
 Just ask the Oakland A’s.

-To watch the on demand webinar “Empowering the digital workforce with IBM Field Worker Insights” visit ibm.biz/FWIWebinar
+To watch the on demand webinar “Empowering the digital workforce with IBM Field Worker Insights” visit http://ibm.biz/fwiwebinar.

-IBM lives at the intersection of technology and business.
-As one of Canada’s top 10 private R&D; investors, contributing more than $478 million to Canadian research activities, we are at the forefront of transformative technology and innovation.
-Our leading cloud-based AI platform is being used by businesses, developers, and universities around the world to fight cancer, improve classroom learning, minimize pollution, enhance agriculture and oil & gas exploration, better manage financial investments and much more.
-The Natural Resources Solution Centre in Calgary is dedicated to clients in the Canadian oil and gas and mining industries.
-We are currently embarking on a four-year, $30-million innovation program that focuses on performance, productivity and safety in the Canadian oil and gas industry.
-Click the logo to visit our Watson for Natural Resources website.

 - Categories: